Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Serve Blackberry Fig Deviled Eggs with fresh figs or baguette slices with fig and blackberry jam.

-The entire fig is edible- skin, flesh, and seeds.
-Figs may be peeled if desired, and always be sure to remove the stem.
+The entire fig is edible—skin, flesh, and seeds.
+Figs may be peeled if desired, but always be sure to remove the stem.
 Wash the figs and pat dry before serving.

-Looking for more sweet deviled egg recipes?
+Looking for more sweet dessert deviled egg recipes?
 Try these Chocolate Deviled Eggs.
+You may also like to try spicy deviled eggs.

 a wooden plate holding three deviled eggs with bacon, figs, and blackberries